DECLARATION OF TRUST (EXECUTED AS A DEED)

 MORTGAGE INTEREST TAX TREATMENT

-Any tax credit available in respect of mortgage interest on the Property (subject to the restrictions under section 24 of the Finance (No. 2) Act 2015) shall be apportioned between the Trustees in proportion to their beneficial shares: James Harrington 60%; Sophie Clarke 40%.
+Any tax credit available in respect of mortgage interest on the Property (subject to the restrictions under section 24 of the Finance (No. 2) Act 2015) shall be apportioned between the Trustees in proportion to their beneficial shares: James Edward Harrington 60%; Sophie Marie Clarke 40%.
 Each Trustee is responsible for making the appropriate claim in their own self-assessment tax return.

 On any sale or disposal of the Property, the net proceeds (after discharge of all secured liabilities, reasonable sale costs including estate-agency and conveyancing fees, and any capital gains tax attributable to the disposal) shall be applied as follows: first, each Trustee shall be reimbursed their initial financial contributions and any documented capital improvements under Clause 9; second, any surplus shall be divided between the Trustees in proportion to their beneficial shares (60% / 40%).
 If the net proceeds are insufficient to reimburse all initial contributions in full, the shortfall shall be shared proportionally to the beneficial shares.